rockshassa/rockshassa.github.io/_posts/2015-07-06-iOS-XCAssets.md

 brazen disregard for my time
 ----------

-Xcode wants us to provide 3 different sizes of icons, at 2 different scales, for a total of 6 assets that a designer (or me) needs to cut.
+Xcode wants us to provide 3 different sizes of icons, at 2 different scales, for a total of 6 assets that a designer (or in this case, me) needs to cut.
 An app that also supported iPad would require even more assets.

 In a manual process, I need to: